uniartisan/chisel-bootcamp/Install.md

 and other places.
 It is also best to relauch any command windows between steps in the process (e.g. after installing Java) so that any newly installed software will be recognized.

+I personally recommend using `WSL` to install `Ubuntu`, and then follow the instructions above or use Docker to install.

 #### Be sure Java is installed (ideally Java 8).
 If you type `java` into a command prompt and it says command not found, you need to install